Solemn Paris Fashion Week Draws To A Close - UrduPoint

 - Darker tones - This fashion week was supposed to be celebrating the return to relative normality as pandemic restrictions eased and almost all houses were back to live shows.

-The screaming fans who gathered outside venues across Paris to welcome stars such as Bella Hadid, Serena Williams and a very-pregnant Rihanna were clearly in good spirits.
+The screaming fans who gathered outside venues across Paris to welcome stars such as Bella Hadid, Serena Williams and a pregnant Rihanna were clearly in good spirits.

 But regardless of world events, many designs were trending darker anyway.